 About the estate:

-A consistently high-quality vintage, established in the 1950s by Jean Garnier, leased between 1979 and 1998 until the arrival of his grandson Jean-Yves Millaire, who took over direct management.
-The vineyard (now covering 30 hectares) is farmed organically and biodynamically (certified in 2009 and 2012 respectively).
+A vineyard known for its consistent quality, established in the 1950s by Jean Garnier, it was leased out between 1979 and 1998 until the arrival of his grandson, Jean-Yves Millaire, who took over its direct management.
+The vineyard (30 hectares today) is cultivated using organic and biodynamic methods (certified in 2009 and 2012, respectively).

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France